terryaney/Documentation.Camelot/KatApp.Vue.md

 ### v-ka-input-group Scope

 The `IKaInputGroupScope` represents the type containing the properties and methods available to templates that use the `v-ka-input-group` directive.
-For the most part, it is a 'read only' version of the `IKaInputGroupModel` object, with default functionality provided from RBL Framework calculation results when needed.
+For the most part, it is a 'read only' version of the `IKaInputGroupModel` object, with default functionality provided from RBLe Framework calculation results when needed.
 Additionally, there are helper properties and methods available as well.
 Since the input group is a 'group of items', almost all scope properties are functions that take a numerical `index` parameter and return the desired property.

 #### IKaInputGroupScope.id